 With little or no income, single-parent families are more likely to suffer in the face of any economic hardship.

 In almost every case, they lack the resources necessary to meet the most basic needs of day-to-day living.

 The state of Vermont is aware that without intervention, they are left with little option but to go deeper into poverty.

 That’s why programs are set up to provide assistance to low-income single-mother families in their quest for self-sufficiency.

-Reach Up helps families with children in Vermont by providing cash assistance for basic necessities and services that support work and self-sufficiency.
+Reach Up, the State of Vermont’s welfare-to-work program, helps families with children in Vermont by providing cash assistance for basic necessities and services that support work and self-sufficiency.

 Eligibility depends on your income, resources, living expenses, who lives with you, your ability to work, and other factors.
 Eligible families of three may receive up to $640 per month.1

 If you’re a single mother with a child under 6 years old, you’re expected, as a condition of eligibility, to work 20 hours per week or participate in approved activities that will lead to a job.

-myBenefits is the official State of Vermont’s website for public benefits such as 3SquaresVT, Essential Person, Fuel Assistance, and Reach Up.
+myBenefits is the official State of Vermont’s website to apply for public benefits such as 3SquaresVT, Essential Person, Fuel Assistance, and Reach Up.

 3SquaresVT is the name for Vermont’s food stamp program.
 It provides monthly benefits to low-income Vermonters to help pay for the cost of food.
 Children whose families get 3SquaresVT, in any amount, automatically get free school meals.

 If eligible, you will receive an EBT Card, called Vermont Express, which allows food stamp benefits to be issued and accessed electronically, and can be used to buy eligible food items at participating stores and farmers’ markets.

 Through a network of 270 food shelves, meals sites, senior centers, and after-school programs, VT Foodbank can help you find a food pantry near you.